 “When a man’s folly brings his way to ruin, his heart rages against the LORD.”

 People will be angry at God.

-You know, being honest, even if we are God’s people we can become angry at Him.
+And you know, if we are honest, even as God’s people there are times that we can become angry at our Lord God.

 “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you.”

 If we choose folly, and suffer – Instead of anger at God for allowing things to go this way, let us humble ourselves under His hand.